 9. Buy Or Make Helpful Devices

-I actually improvised a device for Skippy that worked a little better for him.
-I cut a sock and fashioned it into a little helmet that left his ears and face uncovered, but rolled into a cushion on top of his head where he kept bumping things.
 It both softened his impacts and gave him a buffer to slow down because he learned that something was in front of him when he felt pressure on the cushion.
-Of course, that didn’t stop him from getting stuck behind furniture, but it let him run around without getting injured.
+Of course, that didn’t stop him from getting stuck behind furniture, but it let him run without injuring himself.